- Patient Information:

 Fatal instances of tumor lysis syndrome have been reported during treatment with lenalidomide.
 The patients at risk of tumor lysis syndrome are those with high tumor burden prior to treatment.
 These patients should be monitored closely and appropriate precautions taken.

 Tumor Flare Reaction

 Tumor flare reaction has occurred during investigational use of lenalidomide for CLL and lymphoma, and is characterized by tender lymph node swelling, low grade fever, pain and rash.
-Treatment of CLL with lenalidomide outside of a well-monitored clinical trial is discouraged.
+REVLIMID is not indicated and not recommended for use in CLL outside of controlled clinical trials.

 Patient Counseling Information

 See FDA-approved Patient labeling (Medication Guide)